-You may not have known this, but there are 3 types of collagen: Types 1, 2, and 3.
-A lot of people ask us, “Which types do you take together?
-Can you take all 3 at the same time?
+You may not have known this, but there are three types of collagen: Types 1, 2, and 3.
+Many people ask us, “Which types do you take together?
+Can you take all three at the same time?
 What does each type do?”
 Great questions!

 Types 1, 2 & 3

 According to Vital Proteins, “all types of collagen will benefit your hair, skin, nails, bones, and joints, primarily because all collagen types are made up of beneficial amino acids.”
 However, you’ll typically see types 1 + 3 packaged together in one bottle, focusing on your skin, bones, hair, and nails.
 Types 1 and 3 make up 90% of the collagen in your body, can minimize wrinkles, improve skin elasticity, support bones, correct damaged nail beds, thicken fine hair and improve your body’s circulation.
 Typically, when you see supplements, what you’ll see is types 1+3.